English ship Bonaventure (1567): Attack on Cadiz (1587)

 to prevent the joining together of the King of Spain's fleet out of their different ports.
 To keep victuals from them.
 To follow them in case they should come out towards England or Ireland.
 To cut off as many of them as he could, and prevent their landing.
 To set upon the West Indian ships as they came or went.

 She immediately changed her mind and issued less aggressive orders, but Drake had set sail from England on 12 April 1587 before receiving these orders, and thus acted upon the first.
 Having heard that the ships were gathering in the harbour at Cádiz, Drake decided to hunt them there.
 On his arrival seventeen days later, they discovered the inner and outer harbours full of the enemy vessels.
 After a short discussion with his vice-admiral, Captain William Borough, Drake decided against waiting until the following morning, and led his fleet in.
 A squadron of galleys commanded by Don Pedro de Acuña were in a state of readiness, and spread across the harbour while one of their number sailed to challenge Drake's oncoming fleet.
 Before it could get close enough to hail the English, Bonaventure and possibly some of the other vessels close opened fire, sending cannonballs in the direction of the Spanish galleon.
 Any one of the four Queen's vessels carried more firepower than all of Don Pedro's galleys combined, and the Spanish commander was forced to concentrate on delaying the English fleet to give the other Spanish vessels time to prepare.
 In time, however, the resistance faded and Drake gained control of the bay.

 Over the next month, the fleet sailed up and down the Iberian coast between Lisbon and Cape St Vincent, destroying supplies being sent to Lisbon for the armada.
 Included in these supplies were a large quantity of barrel staves, according to Drake's personal estimate, enough for over 25,000 tons of provisions and water.

 Spanish Armada (1588)

 The following year, Bonaventure, commanded by George Clifford, 3rd Earl of Cumberland, was part of the English fleet to battle the Spanish Armada.
 During this battle, she carried 51.5 tons of ordnance, totalling over 8% of her maximum tonnage.
 When surveyed on 25 September 1588, the only damage listed from the battle was to the sails, which were "shot full of holes".

-Later voyages
+Later Voyages

-These "later Voyages" were not of the Bonaventure of 1567, Also Known as the "Elizabeth Bonaventure".
+These "Later Voyages" were not of the Bonaventure of 1567, also known as the Elizabeth Bonaventure.
 That ship was broken up in 1611.

-The first section if "Later Voyages" which was the "Edward Bonaventure", a ship of the Levant Company as early as 1581.
-Both "Elizabeth Bonaventure" and the "Edward Bonaventure" served against the Spanish Armada in which the "Edward Bonaventure" was commanded by James Lancaster.
+The first section of the "Later Voyages" chronicles the voyages of the Edward Bonaventur, a ship of the Levant Company as early as 1581.
+Both Elizabeth Bonaventure and Edward Bonaventure served against the Spanish Armada; Edward Bonaventure was commanded by James Lancaster.